iboB/ibob.github.com/_posts/2022-09-04-the-case-for-optional-ref-and-void.md

 ```

 Much better.
 No risk of problems.
 I called this helper class `weak_func`.
 It accepts a weak pointer and a function and will only call the function if the weak pointer has not expired.
 My initial implementation had the "bool/pointer/optional" solution, but it annoyed me.
 I didn't find it clean enough.
 So, I ended up using `itlib::expected`.
 You can see the implementation and a small demo [here](https://godbolt.org/z/qzx1bo6dG).

+___

+[^1]: I made a mistake.
+I had misread the specification of `std::expected`.
+It will indeed have a specialization for a `void` value.
+The misleading text from the original post is striked through.